brevzin/cpp_proposals/118x_spaceship/mothership.md

 —*end example*]
 :::

-Change the rest of 21.4.3 [string.view.comparisons]:
+Change the rest of 21.4.3 [string.view.comparison]:

 ::: bq